Self-Reflective Generation at Test Time: Self-Reflection Generation Process

-This loss comprises two components: \begin{itemize}[topsep=0pt,leftmargin=8mm,itemsep=0pt] \item \textbf{Retrospective Context Loss (\(\mathcal{L}_{\text{CE}}\)):} This term ensures contextual fidelity by penalizing corrections \(\delta\) that disrupt the model predictions for the already-generated prefix.
+\textbf{\circled{1} Retrospective Context Loss (\(\mathcal{L}_{\text{CE}}\)).} This term ensures contextual fidelity by penalizing corrections \(\delta\) that disrupt the model predictions for the already-generated prefix.
 It is the negative log-likelihood of the prefix, where the same correction \(\delta\) is applied to all historical hidden states:

 where \( p(y_{i+1}|y_{\le i},\delta) = \text{softmax}(\mathcal{W}(h_{i}+\delta))_{y_{i+1}} \) and \(h_i\) is the hidden state corresponding to the prefix \(y_{\le i}\).